laboon/ebook/text/25_test_plans.md

 You will also want to think of cases that test the various boundaries, as well as all the equivalence classes.
 Continuing the above example, let us assume that you have a test case for the value 5 and a test case for the value 15, thus ensuring that you have at least one value for each equivalence class.
 You might also want to add test cases to check the boundary between the two equivalence classes, so you add test cases for 9 and 10.

-How many of these edge cases and corner cases you'd like to add, as well as how extensive a testing of interior and boundary values you would like to perform, will vary depending on the amount of time and resources that you have available for testing, the software domain, and the level of risk that your organization is comfortable taking.
+How many of these edge cases and corner cases you'd like to add, as well as how extensively you test interior and boundary values, will vary depending on the amount of time and resources that you have available for testing, the software domain, and the level of risk that your organization is comfortable taking.
 Remember that testing exhaustively is, for all intents and purposes, impossible.
 There is a sliding scale of how much time and energy one wants to put in to writing and executing tests, and no right answer.
 Determining a compromise between speed of development and ensuring quality is a key part of the job for a software tester.

 Determining test cases for non-functional requirements (quality attributes) of the system can often be difficult.
 You should try to ensure that the requirements themselves are testable, and think of ways to quantify any test cases that you can think of for those requirements.

-Unfortunately, however, simply having a correspondence between all requirements and a test case for each does not always mean that you have developed a good test plan.
+Unfortunately, simply having a correspondence between all requirements and a test case for each does not always mean that you have developed a good test plan.
 You may have to add additional tests to ensure that requirements work together in tandem, or check for cases from the user's point of view that may not map directly to requirements or flow directly from them.
 Even more importantly, you will need to gain an understanding of the context that the software exists in.
 Having domain knowledge of the field can help you understand basic use cases, how the system interacts with the environment, and possible failure modes, and how users would expect the system to recover from those failure modes.
 If nobody on the team understands the domain of the software, it may be worthwhile to discuss the software with a subject matter expert (SME) before writing a test plan.

 Understanding the programming environment that the software is written in can also facilitate writing a test plan.
 Although this technically veers into grey-box testing as opposed to black-box testing, since you as a tester will know some of the internal implementation details, it can provide valuable insight in knowing where potential errors may lurk.
 Allow me to give an example.
 In Java, dividing by zero, as in the code below, will throw a `java.lang.ArithmeticException`.